-- Expects barcode labels with checksums (that is, it treats the right-most character as a checksum character). - Does not use the checksum character to validate the barcode. - Reports up to 16 characters but does not report the checksum character.

-Note: With the exception of the checksum, the barcode labels typically show the human-readable character that each barcode character represents.
-The checksum character is not considered human-readable.
+- Expects barcode labels with checksums (that is, it treats the right-most character as a checksum character). - Does not use the checksum character to validate the barcode. - Reports up to 16 characters but does not report the checksum character. - Notes: With the exception of the checksum, the barcode labels typically show the human-readable character that each barcode character represents.
+The checksum character is not considered human-readable. - If you change the barcode options for a partition, the library will report a tape mismatch error when tape cartridges previously discovered by MLM are loaded into a drive.